ivansherbs/webflowstatic/index.md

 ## What is Ivan Chai?

-Once popular in Europe and Russian, Ivan Chai is herbal tea made from the fermented leaves of fireweed.
+Ivan Chai is herbal tea made from the fermented leaves of fireweed.
 It has a lightly sweet, floral and earthy flavour.
 It's known health benefits are:

 - Supports prostate and urinary tract health.
 - Slightly sedative that improves sleep, reduces stress, and lessens anxiety.